WasatchPhotonics/EnlightenMobile/README_ARCHITECTURE.md

 # Architecture

-The application was based on a GitHub sample project, and uses a MVVM (Model-View-ViewModel) architecture.
-I'm not an expert in that (makes my eyes bleed just to read it), but will summarize the basic definition I'm using.
-It kinda matters because Xamarin's XAML "binding" functionality is intended to work with MVVM structure, and most online tutorials / examples assume you're using it.
+The application was based on a GitHub sample project, and uses the MVVM (Model-View-ViewModel) architecture.
+I'm not an expert in that, but will summarize the basic definition I'm using.
+It matters because Xamarin's XAML "binding" functionality is expressly designed to work with MVVM structure, and most online tutorials / examples assume you're using it.

 I think the short-form of why MVC (Model-View-Controller) was replaced by MVVM is that some people saw MVC as this: